Questions about the Outer Hebrides, Scotland. The Definitive Guide for Travellers

 - Museum Nan Eilean.
 This is the museum located within Lews Castle: the product of a generous redevelopment in 2011.
 Exhibitions here celebrate local culture and at present, commemorate the loss of the ill-fated HMY Iolaire.

-- Lovers of nature and wildlife will be richly rewarded here in the Outer Hebrides, where seal colonies – both grey and cute dog-like common varieties – are established, and bird populations such as puffins and razor bills flourish.
+- Lovers of nature and wildlife will be richly rewarded here in the Outer Hebrides, where seal colonies – both grey and cute dog-like common varieties – are established, and bird populations such as the puffins, corncrake and razor bills flourish.
+There are otters, dolphins and basking sharks to spot as your walk or ride your bike around the islands.
 You are never far from the scenic woodlands, sandy beaches, or the misty and undulating peats of Lewis and Harris, and are everywhere reminded of the relationship forged between locals and nature.